• Facebook

 • Sandwich: Slice the peaches and and layer them into a panini sandwich with brie and prosciutto

-• Salad: Cut the peaches into wedges and toss them in a salad with baby spinach, goat cheese and candied pecans
+• Salad: Cut the peaches into wedges and toss them in a salad with baby spinach or arugula, goat cheese, candied pecans and a balsamic glaze.

 • Breakfast: Top with vanilla Greek yogurt and a sprinkle of granola.